rdlabo-team/support-virtual-scroll-service/README.md

 But if you use this service instead of `trackBy`, re-rendering is improved bit.

 ## How to use
-1. Copy [support-virtual-scroll.service.ts](https://github.com/rdlabo-team/angular-ion-virtual-scroll-example/blob/master/src/app/services/support-virtual-scroll.service.ts) to in project
+1. Copy [support-virtual-scroll.service.ts](https://github.com/rdlabo-team/angular-ion-virtual-scroll-example/blob/master/src/app/services/support-virtual-scroll.service.ts) to in project.
-2. Check [example](https://github.com/rdlabo-team/support-virtual-scroll-service/blob/master/src/app/home/home.page.ts#L62-L72) for getting how to use
+2. Check [example](https://github.com/rdlabo-team/support-virtual-scroll-service/blob/master/src/app/home/home.page.ts#L62-L72) for getting how to use.

 ## Method
 ### diff(bindingItem: any[], incomingItem: any[], trackByFn:TrackByFunction<any>)